By TODD STACY, Alabama Daily News

 Here’s the good news: the other part of cognitive dissonance theory is that it can lead to changed behavior and beliefs.
 If we take on the information that troubles us and wrap our heads around it, we’ll come out on the other side wiser, the headache gone, and with a firmer grasp on truth.
 It just takes a little self-awareness, focus and courage.

-With any luck, I’ll soon get to go back to my favorite bar, my favorite barman and my favorite sandwich.
+With any luck, I’ll soon get to go back to my favorite bar, my favorite barman and my favorite chicken sandwich.
 Five people, including two Capitol police officers, won’t be so lucky.
 Let’s choose the pain of cognitive dissonance – the discomfort of telling ourselves and our friends hard truths – over the pain of last Wednesday.
 I can handle the truth, but I can’t handle another insurrection.

 Todd C. Stacy is the publisher of Alabama Daily News.
 Email him at [email protected]